MihaelaCatan04/GravITy/README.md

 - `Pendulum`
 - `RollingUphill`

-To use loops and conditionals, you can make a reference to aforementioned properties using `_` (underscore) following the structure:
+To use loops and conditionals, you can make a reference to the aforementioned properties using `_` (underscore) following the structure:
 ```
 <conditional_value> ::= "if" <condition> "then"
 <simple_value> "else" <simple_value>